On Writing Wrapper Libraries

 The need for a wrapper already demonstrates its advantages.
 A wrapper library can give further positive leverage to the project.
 I’d like to visit some of these extra advantages of wrapper libraries.

 • Testing can become much easier i.e. mocking your own wrapper vs. third-party library.
+A smaller, cleaner surface area usually leads to cleaner tests and fewer brittle mocks.

 A Practical Example